peasant98/GAN-energy-modeling/README.md

 **A comprehensive summary of each model is provided here: [Link](model_archs/README.md)**

 You can find summarized results in the `results/` folder.
+We have not included the InfoGAN results are they were deeemed infeasible to use from the raw data.

 =========================================================================================